canonical/charmed-etcd-operator/docs/explanation/security/cryptography.md

 ### Clients authentication to etcd

 Authentication of clients to etcd is based on the TLS certificate-based authentication method.
 Each client provides a TLS certificate they use to authenticate themselves to the etcd cluster.
 The certificate is stored on a local trusted certificate store, which is used to verify whether the client is allowed to access the etcd cluster.
+Before the certificate is stored, it is verified that it is an end-entity certificate, i.e. it is not a CA certificate and it cannot be used to sign other certificates.